Chennai metropolitan area

-Chennai Metropolitan Area (CMA) or Greater Chennai is the fourth-most populous metropolitan area in India and the 35th most populous in the world.
+Chennai metropolitan area or Greater Chennai is the fourth-most populous metropolitan area in India and the 35th most populous in the world.
 It consists of the core city of Chennai, which is coterminous with the Chennai district, and its suburbs in Kanchipuram, Chengalpattu, Thiruvallur and Ranipet districts.

-The Chennai Metropolitan Development Authority (CMDA) is the nodal agency that handles town planning and development within the metro area.
+The Chennai Metropolitan Development Authority is the nodal agency that handles town planning and development within the metro area.
 In 1974, an area encompassing 1189 km2 around the city was designated as the metropolitan area which was subsequently expanded to 5904 km2 in 2022.

 History

 In 1974, the Madras metropolitan area comprised a total extent of 1189 km2.
 In 2011, first plans to expand the metropolitan area were proposed by Chennai Metropolitan Development Authority (CMDA) as several settlements on the outer vicinity had been undergoing rapid development and had to be incorporated under the CMDA planning strategy.
 While other metropolises in India had already redefined their respective metropolitan regions to include much larger areas, CMA had not been altered since it was first defined in 1974.
 In July 2012, the CMDA suggested two options to the Government of Tamil Nadu for expanding the area with the first option including the whole of the Chennai, seven taluks each from Tiruvallur and Kancheepuram districts extending up to 4459 km2 and the second option including the whole of Chennai, Tiruvallur and Kancheepuram districts and Arakkonam taluk extending to a total of 8878 km2.
 In July 2017, the Government of Tamil Nadu announced its intention to expand the CMA to 8878 km2 with the whole process expected to be completed by July 2018.

 On 22 January 2018, Government of Tamil Nadu issued a Government order to declare the intention to include additional areas in the Chennai Metropolitan Planning Area under the Tamil Nadu Town and Country Planning Act, 1971.
 As per the act, the government is required to allow reasonable opportunity (two months) for inhabitants, local authorities and institutions in the area to comment upon or object to such an expansion proposals and few objections were received including a public interest litigation filed at the Madras High Court in March 2018.
 The plan was later modified and in October 2022, the metropolitan area was expanded to 5904 km2.